mikefromd/GPC5L05-main/README.md

 ### Audacity settings for Windows 10, recording and sound editing

-The video below demonstrates how to set up and edit a sound recording.
-While it is done with an older version of the Audacity software on Windows, it also applies for macOS and newer Audacity versions, so have a look and afterwards polish your audio recording.
+The video below demonstrates how to set up, record, and edit a sound recording.
+While the video shows an older version of the Audacity software on Windows, it still applies for macOS and newer Audacity versions, so have a look and follow the guide to record and polish your audio recording.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/knL6uKBGyIg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>